cgoldberg/xvfbwrapper/README.md

 `xvfbwrapper` is a Python library for managing X11 virtual displays with [Xvfb (X virtual framebuffer)](https://x.org/releases/X11R7.7/doc/man/man1/Xvfb.1.xhtml), a virtual X server that runs without a physical display.
-It provides the [`Xvfb`][api-docs] class, a Python interface for configuring and controlling the Xvfb program.
+It provides the `Xvfb` class, a Python interface for configuring and controlling the Xvfb program.

 See the [module API documentation][api-docs] for more information.